abhinavgujjar/cisco2/README.md

 	http://stackoverflow.com/questions/14324451/angular-service-vs-angular-factory
 	http://tylermcginnis.com/angularjs-factory-vs-service-vs-provider/

-- How to deal with parrellal callback errors.
+- How to deal with parallel callback errors.

 - Confirm password and invalidate form.

 - Defining a controller on a directive.
-Does that create a new scope ?
+Does that create a new scope?

 Plunks
 ----------------